-Decarboxylation, AKA Decarbing, is the process of spontaneously converting THC-A to THC with heat (approximately 80-90 C).
-During decarbing THC-A is converted to THC when the carboxylic acid group on THC-A is removed liberating a CO2 molecule leaving THC behind.
+Decarboxylation, AKA Decarbing, is the process of spontaneously converting THCA to THC with heat (approximately 80-120 C).
+During decarbing THCA is converted to THC when the carboxylic acid group on THCA is removed liberating a CO2 molecule and leaving THC behind.

-Decarbing is important because THC-A is not psychoactive, but THC is.
-Other cannabinoids like CBD and CBG also have acid forms.
+Decarbing is important because THCA is not psychoactive, but THC is.
+Other cannabinoids like CBD and CBG also have acid forms and undergo decarboxylation.

 Spinning Band Distillation

-With spinning band distillation decarbing happens at the same time that terpenes are being removed.
-This is a huge time saver since decarbing happens naturally and doesn’t have to be done as a separate process.
+In spinning band distillation, decarbing happens at the same time that terpenes are being removed.
+This is a huge time saver because decarbing happens naturally during the heat up period and doesn’t have to be done as a separate process.

 As a bonus the spinning band distillation is under vacuum during decarbing so there is no possibility of oxidizing the cannabinoids.